“Vinnie’s going to get you, Vinnie’s going to get you.”

 Just how did he find himself playing his club football in Kerry and representing the county on the hurling field?

 Murphy was called into the Dublin set-up in 1988 at just 18-years-old.
-The first act of his Dublin career saw him collect four Leinster medals and All-Star and a 1995 All-Ireland winners medal.
-However, he admits to having mixed feelings over that win in 95 having only played a bit part role.
+The first act of his Dublin career saw him collect four Leinster medals, an All-Star and an All-Ireland.
+However, he admits to having mixed feelings over that win in 1995 having only played a bit part role.

 “I’ve mixed feelings on it (1995).
 I suppose most of the players would have their opinion but for me, in terms of talent and ability, it was probably the weakest team we had in terms of personnel.
 I always felt that the team selection I suppose throughout the 90s depended on who you got on with and that type of stuff and it was a little bit compromised at times.